vivid-inc/ash-ra-template/DEVELOP.md

 ### Next:
 - Consider how to watch for changes in dependent templates, CLJ source files, anything else.
-  Also, when rendering out files, use comparisons to indicate when contents haven't changed, and atomic moves so that other tooling will detect file changes and respond properly.
+  Also, when rendering out files, use comparisons to indicate when contents haven't changed, and atomic moves to give other tooling a chance to correctly detect changes and respond properly.
 - Heavy testing of quote nesting and escaping, delimiter escaping, Clojure reader forms, comments.
 - Move away from `(slurp)` in the libraries.
 Test to demonstrate how `slurp` can trip up the user.
 See https://clojuredocs.org/clojure.java.io/resource
 - Set the default command for `(dispatch-command)` to `render`, same for all CLI tooling.